 For more information about these tools, visit the No More Ransom! project site.
-This initiative by the National High Tech Crime Unit of the Netherlands' police, Europol's European Cybercrime Centre and security researchers aims to help victims of ransomware retrieve their encrypted data without having to pay the criminals responsible for the threat.
+This initiative by the National High Tech Crime Unit of the Netherlands' police, Europol's European Cybercrime Centre and security researchers aims to help victims retrieve their encrypted data without having to pay the criminals responsible for the threat.

-As an individual computer user, you can take a number of simple precautions to avoid becoming a victim of crypto-ransomware:
+As an individual user, you can take a number of simple precautions to avoid becoming a victim of crypto-ransomware:

 - Backup all necessary files regularly, and store them in a location not connected to the computer or network.
 This means that even if your computer is affected, you always have unaffected backups available.